Passive acoustic logic via topology-optimized waveguides: Introduction

-Driven by this vision, there has been a surging interest in mechanically-intelligent structures that adapt and respond to external loads in an informed manner \cite{mahboob2011interconnect,merkle2018mechanical,zhang2021hierarchical,drotman2021electronics}.
+Driven by this vision, there has been a surging interest in mechanically-intelligent structures that adapt and respond to external loads in an informed manner \citep{mahboob2011interconnect,merkle2018mechanical,zhang2021hierarchical,drotman2021electronics}.
 Since Boolean and logical operators comprise the fundamental building blocks of digital algorithms, recent efforts have explored different ways to physically realize integrated mechanical circuits that mimic their electronic counterparts, offering a viable, energy-efficient, and seamlessly integrable alternative to conventional digital computing.
-However, to date, these efforts have predominantly relied on static or quasi-static deformations \cite{ansari20233d}, exploiting bi-stable mechanics \cite{zanaty2020reconfigurable,li2024reprogrammable,yang2025bistable} and buckling concepts \cite{hou2024mechanical,song2019additively,mei2023memory}, typically implemented in origami \cite{treml2018origami,yasuda2017origami} and kirigami-like structures \cite{korpas2021temperature,yasuda2020transition}, to physically realize logic and bit abstraction in mechanical form.
-Given that most, if not all, dynamic loads that impinge on deformable structures generate propagating waves within their elastic medium, failing to capitalize on these waves, especially given their versatility and accelerated travel times in finite substrates compared to static loading, represents a missed opportunity to revolutionize such mechanical computing systems.
-Perhaps more importantly, the ability of dispersive metamaterials to manipulate incident waves through attenuation bands \cite{al2017formation}, beaming effects \cite{ruzzene2003wave}, edge modes \cite{wang2015topological}, and localization \cite{al2023theory}, provides diverse choices for wave energy manipulation.
-Understandably, these concepts have therefore been deployed to obtain new mechanical computing configurations in which guided elastoacoustic wave scattering represents the genesis of the computational methodology, unlocking new features such as frequency-selective \cite{dorin2024embodiment} and parallelized operations \cite{mousa2024parallel,mousa2025analog}.
+However, to date, these efforts have predominantly relied on static or quasi-static deformations \citep{ansari20233d}, exploiting bi-stable mechanics \citep{zanaty2020reconfigurable,li2024reprogrammable,yang2025bistable} and buckling concepts \citep{hou2024mechanical,song2019additively,mei2023memory}, typically implemented in origami \citep{treml2018origami,yasuda2017origami} and kirigami-like structures \citep{korpas2021temperature,yasuda2020transition}, to physically realize logic and bit abstraction in mechanical form.
+Most, if not all, dynamic loads that impinge on deformable structures generate propagating waves within the elastic medium.
+Failing to capitalize on these waves, particularly given their versatility and faster travel times in finite substrates compared to static loading, represents a missed opportunity to revolutionize mechanical computing systems.
+Recent studies have begun to exploit such wave phenomena to realize acoustic and elastic wave-based logic operations, including implementations based on wave interference \citep{wang2019binary}, soft materials \citep{li2024realization}, and topological waveguides \citep{liu2025experimental}, demonstrating functionalities such as AND/OR gating and signal routing.
+Additionally, the ability of dispersive metamaterials to manipulate incident waves through attenuation bands \citep{al2017formation}, beaming effects \citep{ruzzene2003wave}, edge modes \citep{wang2015topological}, and localization \citep{al2023theory}, provides flexible strategies for wave energy manipulation.
+Understandably, these concepts have also been deployed to obtain new mechanical computing configurations in which guided elastoacoustic wave scattering represents the genesis of the computational methodology, unlocking new features such as frequency-selective \citep{dorin2024embodiment} and parallelized operations \citep{mousa2024parallel,mousa2025analog}.